Acopum/pizzaOrderServerside/README.md

 ## Purpose

-To build a web application used to service SQL transactions and operations from a MySQL database.
+To build a web application used to service SQL transactions and operations from a SQL database using the Agile Development methodology.

 ## Repo Contents